It is sometimes said that slugs (especially the Spanish slug) taste bitter and that for this reason, many animals won’t eat them.

 - Layer piles of stones with many cavities.

-- Build dry stone structure in sunny spots (drystack).
+- Build dry stone structures (dry stack stone walls) in sunny spots.

-- Pile up leaves in undisturbed, quiet, and secluded locations.
+- Pile up leaves in undisturbed, quiet, secluded spots.

 - Create blooming hedges with native plants or dead hedges.